-Skincare Mistakes That Are Affecting Your Skin’s Appearance
+15 Common Skincare Mistakes That Are Affecting Your Glow

-Having a skincare routine is a great habit, but subtle missteps can keep your skin from looking its best.
+Having a skincare routine is a great habit, but identifying skincare mistakes that are affecting your glow is crucial to see real results.
 Many common skincare habits can contribute to concerns like dullness, dryness, or a lack of radiance.
 The good news?
 They’re often easy to adjust.
-Once you learn about them, you can refine your routine to better support your skin’s comfort and natural glow for the long term.
+Once you learn about them, you can refine your routine to better support your skin health and natural glow for the long term.

-In this guide, you’ll learn about the most frequent skincare errors that contribute to accelerated visible changes and exactly what to do instead.
+In this guide, you’ll learn about the most frequent skincare errors that contribute to premature skin aging and exactly what to do instead.

 1. Skipping Daily Sunscreen

-Sun exposure is a leading contributor to visible signs of skin aging.
+One of the most frequent skincare mistakes that are affecting your glow is neglecting daily UV protection, which leads to premature aging.
+Sun exposure is a leading contributor to photoaging and UV damage prevention.
 UV rays penetrate deeply and can break down the proteins (like collagen and elastin) that keep skin firm.
 This process is linked to the development of wrinkles, loss of firmness, dark spots, and uneven texture.
 Remember, even short, unprotected exposure adds up over time.

 Apply a broad-spectrum sunscreen with SPF 30 or higher every morning.
 Choose formulas that suit your skin type: a lightweight gel for oily skin, a hydrating cream for dry skin.
 Don’t forget to reapply every two hours if you’re spending time outside or near windows.